 The Hong Kong Olympic Trail, or the “Islands Nature Heritage Trail”, is a 6.5 km trail between Mui Wo and Tai Ho Wan, a large bay next to the airport.

 The trail begins its uphill climb from next to the waterfall.
 And just above the waterfall is the Silvermine Cave.
 You can learn all about the Silvermine Cave and its history in our post about discovering Mui Wo.
 But if you’re curious, take a quick peek at the cave and then return to the trail.

 Stay on the Hong Kong Olympic Trail for the next 900 metres till you arrive at the Mong To Au Shelter Pavilion.

 Mong To Au Shelter Pavilion to Lo Fu Tau Country Trail

 So, there are two routes to get to Lo Fu Tau Country Trail from Mong To Au Shelter Pavilion.
-You can continue along Hong Kong Olympic Trail for another 600 metres till the start of Lo Fu Tau Country Trail.
+You can continue along the Hong Kong Olympic Trail for another 600 metres till the start of the Lo Fu Tau Country Trail.
 Or you could take a shortcut through the woods that will save you 800 metres of walking.

 For now, continue past Mong To Au Shelter Pavilion for another 150 metres till the trail curves left.
 If you continue on the trail for another 600 metres, you will reach the start of Lo Fu Tau Country Trail.
 But to take the shortcut, turn right and walk through the grass.
 Once you reach the trees at the end of the grassy patch, turn left.